kumi-minh-nguyen/nginx-plus-hol-2024/ingress-controller/readme.md

 4. Check the Plus Dashboard, and your new End-to-End TLS Cafe Application - ensure all 6 "mtls" coffee and tea pods are now in Up/Green status.

-5. Using Chrome, check the access to coffee and tea as before:
+5. Using Firefox, check the access to coffee and tea as before:

     https://cafe.example.com/coffee